savagejacke/KeepOnTheShadowfell/docs/excavation.md

 If the party spend much time at the excavation, you can run this encounter to pass the time.
 A group of Orcs attack the digsite.
 This allows the party to get into a scrap to pass the time, and show that Vagak could be a threat.

+## Return

+If the party returns to the digsite after their cave-in.
+The cave-in has blocked the tunnel they were working on, so they're assigned to a different mine that doesn't lead directly into the dragon's lair.
+At some point, a [Gallows Speaker](https://www.dndbeyond.com/monsters/gallows-speaker) floats through a wall and attacks the party.
+Anyone who has researched undead can attempt a DC 20 Intelligence (religion) check to recall how a Gallows Speaker is created.

 [Return to Chapter 3](sandbox.md)